gunu3371/PowerSync/README.md

   + ```/etc/powersync/log/``` 에서 로그확인
 ## EN
-Python script for low-cost UPS without communication function with server/computer, such as APC BE400 https://github.com/gunu3371/m1s_ups_control Take advantage of the features of this repository
+Python script for low-cost UPS without communication function with server/computer, such as APC BE400 https://github.com/gunu3371/m1s_ups_control works with this repository
 + ### Features
   + Determine power status using broadcasted data and ping
   + Save power status in log